homalika/HackwithInfy/README.md

 Welcome to my HackWithInfy preparation repository! 🚀
 This repository contains a collection of coding problems, solutions, and notes that I practiced while preparing for the **HackWithInfy coding round**.
-The aim is to strengthen problem-solving skills and get hands-on with core DSA concepts commonly asked in the exxam.
+The aim is to strengthen problem-solving skills and get hands-on with core DSA concepts commonly asked in the exam.

 ---